flatpickles/sketchbook/docs/quick-start.md

 export default class MyProject extends Project {}
 ```

-_You'll see errors if you try to view MyProject without exporting a default class, or if the class you export doesn't inherit from `Project`.
-The main project file (i.e the file with the name that matches its project subdirectory) must always export a `Project` subclass._
+_The main project file (i.e the file with the name that matches its project subdirectory) must always export a `Project` subclass as its default._

 ### Get Pixels on the Screen